Ray Lindstrom: Advertising, Lindstrom & Jett, and telemarketing

 Lindstrom is the co-founder of Lindstrom & Jett, an advertising agency he ran with Mac Jett starting in 1973.
 The agency did ad buys for local companies and was also the first television ad buyer for brands such as Peter Piper Pizza.
-It also ran the advertising campaign for U.S. Senate candidate John Bertrand Conlan.

 Lindstrom began creating a television based advertising platform that marketed amateur artwork, using it to promote trade shows where he sold oil paintings, jewelry, porcelain, and luxury items.
 The shows ran throughout the United States, Australia, New Zeleand, and other locations internationally.

 The success of these shows led him to create a Christmas themed gift show.
 In 1978, he launched a Christmas gift show in Phoenix which helped promote locate businesses to compete with larger retailers.
 The show expanded to Chicago and Anaheim in its second year, and eight other cities the following year.
 Lindstrom would later leave Lindstrom & Jett to start other business ventures.